The National Assessment of Educational Progress says that only 37% of 4th graders are reaching reading proficiency. Why is it so low?

 This instructional time should be devoted to explicit teaching and guided practice aimed at developing knowledge of words (including phonemic awareness, phonics, letter names, spelling, morphology, vocabulary); oral reading fluency; reading comprehension; and writing.
 And, for English learners (and perhaps poverty kids too)—explicit oral language teaching.

 Too many American teachers have bought into the idea that kids would be better off reading on their own than working with the teacher because reading is learned by reading.
-I agree with the idea that reading matters in learning to read, but the most effective reading is included in the reading lessons, rather than pushed away from teaching.
+I agree with the idea that reading matters in learning to read, but such reading is better included in the reading lessons than pushed away from the lessons.
 I’ve argued that at least half of the instructional time (perhaps more) should be spent reading and writing.

 That means in a reading comprehension lesson, there will be teacher-led demonstrations and explanations, and guided discussions, and so on—but the kids would be reading throughout these activities.
 The same is true for decoding instruction; a big chunk of that time should involve the kids in decoding and encoding words.